 The Tokioka Heritage Resource Center provides public access to a repository of resources that help fulfill JCCH’s mission to educate present and future generations in the evolving Japanese American experience in Hawai‘i.
-While the primary focus is on Hawai‘i-related materials, the Resource Center’s collection also includes resources about the experiences of mainland Japanese Americans and also the culture and history of Japan.
-Besides providing access to research materials, the Resource Center also provides several services to the public (see below for more information).
+While the primary focus is on Hawai‘i-related materials, the Resource Center’s collection also includes select resources about the experiences of mainland Japanese Americans and the culture and history of Japan.
+Besides providing access to research materials, the Resource Center also provides several services to the public.

-Fragile or rare books, as well as archival documents and other primary source materials, are stored in closed stacks, and usage will be supervised.
+- Fragile or rare books, as well as archival documents and other primary source materials, are stored in closed stacks, with usage supervised.
 Researchers wanting to use these materials must complete this Researcher Registration Form once every year.

-Japanese Name Consultation Service: An advisory service is available for those who would like to learn about the meaning of Japanese names.
-A “reading” of Japanese names can be provided for those who would like a better understanding of their own first or middle names—or else a selection of names can be offered for those who wanting to choose a name for a new child/grandchild that reflects the family’s ties to their Japanese heritage.
-In both instances, kanji and background/explanatory information about the name/s will provided in written form.
+Japanese Name Consultation Service: A “reading” of Japanese names can be provided for those who would like a better understanding of their own first or middle names.
+A selection of names can also be offered for those who want to choose a name for a new child/grandchild that reflects the family’s ties to their Japanese heritage.
+In both instances, a document explaining the meaning and background of the name and its kanji characters will be provided.

 Donating Items to the Tokioka Heritage Resource Center

 The Tokioka Heritage Resource Center’s collections are made possible by generous donations of books, documents, photos, AV items, and other materials that document and/or relate to the Japanese American experience in Hawai‘i.
-If you have items to donate to the JCCH collection, please call Marcia Kemble, the Resource Center manager (945-7633 ext.
-34) to discuss the donation.
+If you have items to donate to the JCCH collection, please call or e-mail the Resource Center to discuss the donation.
 We welcome donations that support the mission of the Resource Center, but not all resources may be relevant or appropriate for our collection.

-Would you like to learn more about the Japanese American experience in Hawai‘i and support a valued organization in our community with your time?
+Would you like to learn more about the Japanese American experience in Hawai‘i?
+Would you like to support a valued organization in our community?
 Join us, as a volunteer, in operating the Resource Center.
 We welcome anyone who is willing to utilize their knowledge and skills to perform various tasks to support the day-to-day activities of the Tokioka Heritage Resource Center.
-Activities may include: data entry, cataloging or inventorying materials, helping to maintain the book collection, transcribing oral history interviews, scanning photos or documents, or translating.
+Activities may include: data entry, cataloging or inventorying materials, maintaining the book collection, transcribing oral history interviews, scanning photos and documents, or translating.